top of page

 • Costs can escalate before businesses are even aware

-CASS works with trusted, reliable hire partners to source replacement vehicles at commercially sensible rates, ensuring:
+CASS works with trusted replacement vehicle partners to source suitable vehicles at commercially sensible rates, helping businesses minimise unnecessary costs while keeping drivers on the road.

 • Hire duration is appropriate